jasujm/enhanced-enum/docs/enumecglib.rst

 Creating C++ enum from Python enum ..................................

-The most idiomatic way to create an enum definition in pure Python is to give the generator a Python enum type.
+The most idiomatic way to create an enhanced enum type is to give the generator a Python enum type.

 .. doctest::